ArduPilot/MethodicConfigurator/USERMANUAL.md

 - **Documentation File**: This file provides documentation for each intermediate parameter file.
 It is used to display relevant information about the parameters and their configuration process.
 The `file_documentation.json` documentation file is first searched in the selected vehicle-specific directory, and if not found, in the directory where the script is located.

 - **Default Parameter Values File**: The `00_defaults.param` file is located in the vehicle-specific directory.
-If the file does not exist, or is invalid, use this command to regenerate it
+If the file does not exist or is invalid, use this command to regenerate it

 ```bash
 ./extract_param_defaults.py bin_log_file.bin > 00_default.param